 What Are The Symptoms Of A Canine Plasmacytoma?

-Most dog plasmacytomas that are diagnosed as extramedullary are found by the pet parent through palpation or seeing a new lump or bump on or in the dog’s skin or somewhere on his body.
+Most dog plasmacytomas that are diagnosed as extramedullary are discovered through palpation or seeing a new lump or bump on or in your dog’s skin or somewhere on his body.
 The mass is generally raised, red or pink, 1 to 2 centimeters at first, and may bleed.

 For the more aggressive type of plasmacytoma, multiple myeloma, the Veterinary Information Network lists symptoms of fatigue, vomiting, loose stools, and lack of appetite.
 However, many other diseases and conditions may cause the same symptoms, which is why aspiration or biopsy of a lump is imperative for a proper and early diagnosis.